nomnivore/NMC-CIT190-Term-Project/runner/readme.txt

 ## Plans for future releases
 Some ideas for future updates:
-    - Display high score, and display that score on the game screen or page
+    - Track high score, and display that score on the game screen or page
     - Add on-screen controls or support additional control schemes for keyboards without traditional arrow keys
     - Add speed or density modifiers that increase the game's difficulty as you progress